evelyn-2022/CSNotes/FrontEnd/JavaScript/How JavaScript works behind the scene.md

 ### Single-threaded and non-blocking event loop

-**Concurrency model**: how the ++JavaScript engine++ handles multiple tasks happening at the same time
+**Concurrency model**: how the **JavaScript engine** handles multiple tasks happening at the same time

-Why do we need that? --
+- Why do we need that?
   JavaScript runs in **one single thread**, so it can only do one thing at a time.

-So what about a long-running task? -- Sounds like it would block the single thread.
-However, we want non-blocking behavior!
+- So what about a long-running task?
+  Sounds like it would block the single thread.
+However, we want non-blocking behavior.

-How do we achieve that? -- By using an **event loop**: takes long running tasks, executes them in the “background”, and puts them back in the main thread once they are finished.
+- How do we achieve that?
+  By using an **event loop**: takes long running tasks, executes them in the “background”, and puts them back in the main thread once they are finished.

 ## The JavaScript engine and runtime